jessepav/lacygoill-wiki-backup/awk/sed.md

 None of these would work:

     #!/usr/bin/sed -n -f
-    /usr/bin/sed: invalid option -- ' '~
+    /usr/bin/sed: invalid option -- ' '˜

     #!/usr/bin/sed -f -n
-    /usr/bin/sed: couldn't open file  -n: No such file or directory~
+    /usr/bin/sed: couldn't open file  -n: No such file or directory˜

     #!/usr/bin/sed -fn
-    /usr/bin/sed: couldn't open file n: No such file or directory~
+    /usr/bin/sed: couldn't open file n: No such file or directory˜

 Maybe the  first command fails because  the shell only splits  the command after the path to the  binary; so, it passes the space between `-n`  and `-f` to `sed`